-The Clean Construction Forum supports cities in the transition to resource-efficient, zero-emission construction, which will also deliver healthier buildings and better air quality to millions of residents in cities around the world.
+The Clean Construction Forum supports cities in the transition to resource efficient, zero emission construction and helps deliver healthier buildings and better air quality to millions of residents in cities around the world.

-On top of these lifecycle perspectives, the participating cities have prioritized the following focus areas around which they are actively sharing policies, strategies, ideas and challenges with one another.
-The focus areas are:
+The participating cities have prioritised the following focus areas around which they are actively sharing policies, strategies, ideas and challenges with one another:

-Market development - Leveraging the collective purchasing power and political clout of C40 cities to develop a market for low emission construction materials and construction equipment.
+Leveraging the collective power of C40 cities to develop a market for low emission construction materials and construction equipment.

-Benefits – Articulating the collateral benefits –reduced air and noise pollution, job creation, increased health and well-being – of clean construction policies.
+Articulating the collective benefits of clean construction policies including reduced air and noise pollution, job creation and increased health and well-being.